Vitaee/RailsECommerce/README.md

 # Ruby on Rails E-Commerce Project
-A basic e-commerce web site built with rails and haml with bootstrap and postgresql for database.
+A basic e-commerce web site built with rails framework and for front-end haml used with bootstrap, postgresql used for  the database service.
-Created this project with this command line ( yarn & node should be installed in your system):
+From beginning i created this project with this command line ( yarn & node should be installed in your system):
 - ```rails new RubyECommerce --css=bootstrap --database=postgresql```

 ### This project currently have these pages:
 - User login & register pages
 - Home page which all products listed.
 - Deatil page of product.
+- User's basket page
+- Payment page ( payment backend not implemented yet. )
+- Order details page
+- User profile and update profile page
 - ... will be updated.